-(1) Impact of adoption the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC")
+(1) Impact of adoption the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC").

-The Company has initially adopted the following new amendments, which do not have a significant impact on its parent-company-only financial statements, from January 1, 2022:
+The Group has initially adopted the following new amendments, which do not have a significant impact on its consolidated financial statements, from January 1, 2022:

-- Amendments to IAS 16 "Property, Plant and Equipment Proceeds before Intended Use" - Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" - Annual improvements to IFRS Standards 2018-2020 - Amendments to IFRS 3 "Reference to the Conceptual Framework" - (2) Impact of IFRSs issued by International Accounting Standards Board ("IASB") and endorsed by the FSC but not yet in effect
+- Amendments to IAS 16 "Property, Plant and Equipment-Proceeds before Intended Use" - Amendments to IAS 37 "Onerous Contracts-Cost of Fulfilling a Contract" - Annual improvements to IFRS Standards 2018-2020 - Amendments to IFRS 3 "Reference to the Conceptual Framework" - (2) Impact of the IFRSs issued by International Accounting Standards Board ("IASB") and endorsed by the FSC but not yet in effect

-The Company assesses that the adoption of the following new amendments, effective for annual period beginning on January 1, 2023, would not have a significant impact on its parent-company-only financial statements:
+The Group assesses that the adoption of the following new amendments, effective for annual period beginning on January 1, 2023, would not have a significant impact on its consolidated financial statements:

-- Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates" - Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction"
+- Amendments to IAS 1 "Disclosure of Accounting Policies" - Amendments to IAS 8 "Definition of Accounting Estimates"

-(3) Impact of the IFRSs issued by the IASB but not yet endorsed by the FSC
+- Amendments to IAS 12 "Deferred Tax related to Assets and Liabilities arising from a Single Transaction" - (3) Impact of the IFRSs issued by the IASB but not yet endorsed by the FSC

-The Company does not expect the following new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its parent-company-only financial statements:
+The Group does not expect the following new and amended standards, which have yet to be endorsed by the FSC, to have a significant impact on its consolidated financial statements: